 Just like interest payments, any punitive damages must be reported as income on your tax return.
 You must report any punitive damage payments as income on the “Other Income” section of IRS Form 1040.
 This is the case whether the source of your claim was from personal injuries or otherwise.

 Regardless of the outcome of your personal injury case, the proceeds of your case will be taxed the same.
 If you are concerned about the possible tax implications of a personal injury settlement, your best course of action is to discuss your case with a professional.
 Joel Williams is an experienced personal injury attorney that can guide you through the process from beginning to end.
-To discuss your case, contact Joel Williams Law, LLC, online or at (404) 389-1035 to set up your free consultation today.
+To discuss your case, contact Williams Elleby, online or at 833-LEGALGA to set up your free consultation today.